-Hair transplantation is a type of cosmetic surgical procedure.
-It is available for men and women concerned about thinning hair or baldness.
+Hair transplantation is a treatment option for men or women concerned about thinning hair or baldness.

 How to prepare for a hair transplant